17 Different Types of Snakes in Nebraska

 by jared is licensed under CC BY 2.0

-Nebraska’s most prevalent poisonous snake is prairie rattlesnake.
-Second-largest and largely found in the western two-thirds of the state.
+Nebraska’s most prevalent poisonous snake is the prairie rattlesnake.
+It is the second-largest and largely found in the western two-thirds of the state.

 Grassland dog villages, grass grassland, and rocky outcrops attract these snakes.
 Three- to five-foot prairie rattlesnakes are typical.